Last updated April 20, 2020

 Is the COVID-19 coronavirus dangerous for dogs or cats?

-Currently, no proof of transmission COVID-19 coronavirus from humans to dogs or cats has not been proven.
+Currently, no proof of transmission of the COVID-19 coronavirus from humans to dogs or cats has not been proven.
 For the moment, the rare cases of supposed transmission from humans to animals are anecdotal, and require further investigation.

 We must insist and transmit this message: there is “NO EVIDENCE” that pets and farm animals can transmit the COVID-19 coronavirus, just as it is "unlikely" that the virus will pass from human to animal, as indicated by ANSES (National Agency for Food, Environmental and Occupational Health Safety).
 We encourage you to transmit this reassuring message and relay it to those around you and on social networks.